Active particles in a tube: a generalized entropy potential approach: Discussion

 \section{Discussion}

-In this article, we extended the Fick-Jacobs equation from passive particles to active particles in the limit of a wide tube $w(x)\gg\ell_b$ with slow varying width $|w'(x)|\ll 1$ when the boundary layers and the bulk can be separated.
-We show that the generalized entropy potential can better predict the steady-state 1D density profile along the tube than simply replacing the diffusion constant with its effective counterpart and qualitatively give the mean-first-passage time from Kramers' law.
-We use ABPs in the analysis, but all the calculations hold automatically for RTPs because ABPs and RTPs share the same dynamics of the density field and the orientation field \cite{Cates_2013, Solon_2015}, which is used in the analysis.
-Note that the calculations require a finite $D$, which leads to a continuous density profile near the boundary and nonzero $\ell_b$.
+In this article, we extended the Fick-Jacobs equation from passive particles to active particles in the limit of a wide tube $w(x)\gg\ell_b$ with slow varying width $|w'(x)|\ll 1$.
+Under such assumptions, the local translational symmetry along the boundary can be recovered and the boundary layers decouple.
+Contributions to the integration of the probability density of particles from the bulk and boundaries can be separated.
+We considered different levels of approximations.
+With the assumption of locally homogeneous boundaries, we constructed a generalized entropy potential $V(x)$ Eq.~\eqref{eqn_entropy_potential_inftyw} in which the 1d density of active particles $\tilde{\rho}$ evolves.
+The approximation of locally flat and horizontal boundaries captures well the dynamics in large spatial-temporal scales in a long tube.
+The steady state predicts the density profiles better than that from the passive entropy potential using an effective temperature given by the large-scale diffusivity of the active particles.
+Using the Kramers' law, we can predict the mean-first-passage time with the generalized effective potential Eq.~\eqref{eqn_entropy_potential_inftyw}.
+The analysis for ABPs automatically holds for RTPs, because ABPs and RTPs share the same dynamics of the density and polarization fields~\cite{Cates_2013, Solon_2015}.
+The analysis can be extended to higher dimensions as well.
+Note that the calculations require a finite $D$, which ensures a continuous density profile near the boundary and a nonzero $\ell_b$.

+We then worked beyond the assumption of vanishing $w'(x)$ and allowed the boundary to be tilted.
+This led to a correction term in the dynamics of the orientation field $\tilde{m}_1$, which amounts to a drift term stemming from a different entropy potential $V_m(x)$.
+While the improvement in the prediction of the density profiles is not significant at large scales, this term enables us to predict the spontaneous ratchet flow observed in simulations of active particles in asymmetric channels.
+We note that $V(x)\neq V_m(x)$ so that the problem does not reduce to 1d dynamics of ABPs in a single conservative potential.

-How to account for the deviation from the local steady state in the $y$-direction at finite $w'(x)$ remains a challenging question.
-Another limitation of the work is that we assume the nematic tensor $\QQ$ to be vanishing, which requires $w(x)\gg\ell_p$.
-The higher-order moments important for the density profile remain out of reach.
+Note that further analytical progress could be made by truncating at higher order moments and by considering the curvature of the boundaries.
+This would require calculating the probability density near a curved boundary~\cite{Wagner_2022}.
+How to account for the deviation from the local steady state in the $y$-direction at finite $w'(x)$ remains at this stage a challenging question.